-This is a term used to define women that present with various systemic symptoms that they believe began after receiving breast implants.
-It has been reported by women with both saline and silicone breast implants.
-BII is not a medical diagnosis as to date there has not been any proven studies to demonstrate causative factors.
+Breast implant illness is a term used to define the various systemic symptoms that some women present and believe began after receiving breast implants.
+BII has been reported by women who have received both saline and silicone breast implants.
+While BII is not a medical diagnosis to date, there have not been any proven studies that demonstrate causative factors.

 Some women report improvement of symptoms following the removal of their implants; however, there are no specific studies that demonstrate that symptoms will or will not improve after implant removal.
 There are ongoing studies that continue to evaluate this condition.